 The player with the lowest net score on each hole becomes the Chairman on the next hole.
 If two players tie, then the current Chairman continues for the next hole.
 The big difference maker is that a hole can only be won by the current Chairman.
 The player who wins the most holes takes the bragging rights – and the money.

 If you've ever played double or quits, you'll like this one.
-When playing a shot from off the green in matchplay, the player can shout " ap" between striking the ball and its rst bounce.
+When playing a shot from off the green in matchplay, the player can shout "flap" between striking the ball and its first bounce.
 The player then has to hole out with the next shot to win the hole – great if you've got a makeable chip or bunker shot.
 If they don't, they lose the hole.
-Once a player calls a ap on a shot, the opponent(s) can shout "double" before the ball bounces to double the win or loss.
+Once a player calls "flap" on a shot, the opponent(s) can shout "double" before the ball bounces to double the win or loss.

 A game of fourball better-ball matchplay with three real players and one imaginary player.
 One player is allocated to play with the "ghost", who makes par on every hole.
 The ghost plays off scratch and gives shots to every other player in the group.
 We'd recommend pairing the higher handicapper with the ghost.

-Follow in the footsteps of Chris Wood and Andy Sullivan by playing in a greensomes pairs knockout tournament, spread over two days.
+Follow in the footsteps of the European Tour by playing in a greensomes pairs knockout tournament, spread over two days.
 The only catch is that you need a group of 16 to make it work, hence it's perfect for a society weekend.
 Teams are split into groups of four – similar to the UEFA Champions League – and face off in a round-robin format on the rst day.
 Each match is played over six holes, with three points being awarded for a win and one point for a draw.
 The top two teams from each group then progress to the knockout stages, all of which take place on day two.
 In the event of a tie, matches are decided by a sudden-death play-off.

 A variant of traditional pairs matchplay, where both players tee off, and the opposing team then decides which ball is played next.
 Alternate shots are then played for the rest of hole, as in foursomes.